hashicorp/terraform-provider-vsphere/website/docs/r/host_virtual_switch.html.markdown

 * `notify_switches` - (Optional) If set to `true`, the teaming policy will notify the broadcast network of a NIC failover, triggering cache updates.
   Default: `true`.
-* `failback` - (Optional) If `true`, the teaming policy will re-activate failed interfaces higher in precedence when they come back up.
-Default: `true`.
+* `failback` - (Optional) If set to `true`, the teaming policy will re-activate failed interfaces higher in precedence when they come back up.
+Default:
+  `true`.

 #### Security Policy Options